 Choosing home care is a big decision for seniors and their families.
-Nothing is more important than receiving the highest quality.
-But – it can be costly.
+Nothing is more important than receiving the highest quality care.
+Unfortunately, good home care services often come with a hefty price tag.
 According to Genworth’s Cost of Care Survey, the national average cost of a homemaker service is $4,957 per month.
 A home health aide costs around $5,148 per month!

 Planning ahead for the possibility of long-term care can make things go a little smoother.
-Of course, sometimes we forget to plan until we are faced with major life or health changes.
-Regardless of the circumstances, you have several possibilities that can help pay if and when it’s time for home care.
+Of course, sometimes we forget to plan until we’re faced with major life or health changes.
+Regardless of the circumstances, you have several possibilities that can help pay if, and when, it’s time for home care.

 Medicare generally does not pay for long-term care.
 However, it will pay for medically necessary care received at home.
 Physical therapy, skilled nursing, and occupational therapy are all examples of care that Medicare will cover.
 Anything custodial or not directly related to health like homemaking or meal services will not be covered.

 Medicaid is a joint federal and state program that helps low-income individuals pay for care.
 It can help with the cost of both custodial and medical care.
 It’s just important to note that every state has different requirements for qualification.
 You can visit Medicaid.gov for more specific directions on determining eligibility in your state.

 Homeowners over the age of 62, who have considerable equity, can borrow against the value of their home.
 Simply put: the lender pays money to the homeowner instead of the other way around.
 You don’t need immaculate credit to qualify and don’t have to make monthly payments, so it’s a pretty great option for some quick cash.

 The VA will cover the cost of many services under standard health benefits.
 Visit va.gov to see the full list of long-term care services available and to apply for assistance.
 Veterans may be eligible for services such as Home Based Primary Care.